MarekRyn/ILI9341-Toolkit/README.md

 	icmpr.export2c("image01.c", "image01")

-Drivers and tools are at early stage of development.
-Any improvements from community are welcome.
+<b>Drivers and tools are at early stage of development.
+Any improvements from
+community are welcome.</b>